Some rigorous remarks on Migdal's momentum loop equation: Area derivative and loop equation

 \section{Area derivative and loop equation}

+From this section onward, we will mainly focus on the case $\Omega=\mathbb{R}^3$.
 As already mentioned in the introduction, in Migdal's theory knowledge of the loop functional $\Psi[C,t]$ for every $C\in \mathcal{L}\R^3$ allows us to extract information about the underlying probabilistic solution by applying suitable differential operators.
 We follow Migdal's computations, which assume regular solutions of Navier-Stokes and just notice that, using the representation formula of Proposition \ref{p:loop-regularity}, the regularity almost everywhere of Leray-Hopf weak solutions and a standard Fubini-Tonelli argument, it is possible to extend the computations to the low-regularity setting of the previous sections, at least when the probabilistic solution is translation-invariant.